wireapp/wire-server/src/how-to/install/configure-federation.rst

     config:
       dns:
-        federator: federator.wire.example.org # set this to your domain!
+        federator: federator.wire.example.org # set this to your "infra" domain

 Configure the validation depth when handling client certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^